Jolly LLB 3: Plot

+The climax occurs when Tyagi enters the court with a surprise witness: DM Sengupta.
+Having survived the assassination attempt, Sengupta testifies about the bribes he received and confirms the bullet that hit him came from Shekhawat’s rifle.
+Tyagi delivers a scathing closing argument, showing photos of the homes of the wealthy elite and asking why their properties are never "sacrificed" for national progress.

-Justice Tripathi delivers his verdict, ruling that Khaitan's land purchases for the project are illegal due to multiple violations of the Land Acquisition Act.
-He also orders a judicial inquiry into the circumstances of Rajaram and Varsha's suicides, and the violence in Parsaul.
-The film ends with Tyagi and Mishra celebrated by the villagers, the slogan of Jai Jawan, Jai Kisan, and asks viewers to thank a farmer when they have their next meal.
+Justice Tripathi rules in favor of the farmers, declaring the land acquisition illegal under the Land acquisition act.
+He orders a judicial inquiry into the deaths and the police violence.
+The film concludes with the Jollys being celebrated by the villagers to the chants of "Jai Jawan Jai Kisan" (Hail the Soldier, Hail the Farmer) and asks viewers to thank farmers for their next meal.

 Production

 Development

 The film was originally announced in February 2017 following the success of Jolly LLB 2.
 However, due to scripting work, the shooting was delayed.
 Akshay Kumar, Arshad Warsi, Saurabh Shukla, Amrita Rao and Huma Qureshi all reprise their roles from the previous two films.
 It marks the film comeback of Amrita Rao after six years.

 Filming

 Principal photography began on 2 May 2024.
 Filming took place in Rajasthan, primarily in Ajmer, which was wrapped in May 2024.
 Another filming took place in Mumbai, where extensive courtroom sequences were shot before moving to Madhya Pradesh.
 Filming wrapped up on 16 July 2024.